RODRIGO20031112/WHATSAPP-API-ESPECIAL/README.md

+# NOTA

+Esse repositório pertence a https://github.com/chrishubert/whatsapp-api, implemeto features bem diferenciadas que atribuo como ✨especiais✨ e por isso não criei um fork.

+Coisas como

+- Pesquisar grupos brasileiros por tipos ✅
+- Entrar em um grupo pelo link dele ✅

 # WhatsApp REST API

 REST API wrapper for the [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) library, providing an easy-to-use interface to interact with the WhatsApp Web platform.
 It is designed to be used as a docker container, scalable, secure, and easy to integrate with other non-NodeJs projects.

 This project is a work in progress: star it, create issues, features or pull requests ❣️